 Feast Fit For A Burger King: Trump Serves Fast Food To College Football Champs

 It's a scene often observed in the White House.
-Men in bow-ties light golden candelabras while the president of the United States stands behind the table containing small mountains of food on silver trays.
+Men in bow ties light golden candelabras while the president of the United States stands behind a table containing small mountains of food on silver trays.

 So far, so good.